South Carolina sports betting is not available as of the beginning of 2022, and it likely won’t be available at any point this year either.

 South Carolina Sportsbooks

 If South Carolina sports betting were to ever take off, then finding a spot for sportsbooks could be an interesting challenge.
-There are very strict gambling laws in place in South Carolina, and that means that retail casinos are not found.
+There are very strict gambling laws in place in this south eastern state, and that means that retail South Carolina casinos are not found.

 South Carolina online sports betting could be launched with very little effort, and there would likely be plenty of interest from sports betting companies.
 Several states have started to explore online-only sports betting, and South Carolina could join the trend.